 The airline business is capital intensive.
 As of December 31, 2020, our 31 passenger aircraft fleet consisted of 12 aircraft financed under operating leases, 5 aircraft financed under finance leases and 14 aircraft financed under secured debt arrangements.
 As of December 31, 2020, we had future aircraft and real estate operating lease obligations of approximately \$163.4 million, future debt principal obligations of \$285.8 million and future finance lease obligations of approximately \$139.1 million.
-During 2021, based on our aircraft leases and debt structure as of December 31, 2020, we expect to incur obligations of \$42.0 million related to operating leases, \$26.9 million related to debt principal obligations and \$17.6 million related to finance lease obligations.
-Additionally, we made payments for maintenance reserves of \$20.7 million for 2020 and expect to make significant payments for maintenance reserves in the future.
-Our ability to pay the fixed costs associated with our contractual obligations will depend on our operating performance, cash flow, availability under the Revolving Credit Facility and our ability to secure adequate future financing, which will in turn depend on, among other things, the success of our current business strategy and our future financial and operating performance, competitive conditions, fuel price volatility, any significant weakening or improving in the U.S. economy, availability and cost of financing, as well as general economic and political conditions and other factors that are, to some extent, beyond our control.
+During 2021, based on our aircraft leases and debt structure as of December 31, 2020, we expect to incur obligations of \$42.0 million related to operating leases, \$26.9 million related to debt principal obligations and \$17.6 million for 2020 and expect to make significant payments for maintenance reserves in the future.
+Our ability to pay the fixed costs associated with our contractual obligations will depend on our operating performance, cash flow, availability under the Revolving Credit Facility and our ability to secure adequate future financial and operating performance, competitive conditions, fuel price volatility, any significant weakening or improving in the U.S. economy, availability and cost of financing, as well as general economic and political conditions and other factors that are, to some extent, beyond our control.
 The amount of our aircraft-related fixed obligations could have a material adverse effect on our business, results of operations and financial condition and could: